hmrc/accessibility/docs/common-issues/clipped-text.md

 ### Accessibility problems
 ```
-  - description: When text is resized [named] text is cut off and so may not display the entire information intended.
+  when text is resized [named] text is cut off and so may not display the entire information intended.
 ```

 ### Milestones

 ```
-  - description: When text is resized, content is lost.
+  when text is resized, content is lost.
 This fails WCAG 2.1 success criterion 1.4.4 Resize text
   date: TBC

 ```